Five Somatic Exercises To Release Trauma From The Body And Mind

 Breathing is directly connected to the body’s stress response system (the nervous system).
 When stress occurs, breathing often picks up pace to prepare a person to respond to a stressor.
 During a freeze response, breathing may slow down, allowing a person to better hide in a traumatic moment.

-• Box breathing: Breathe in for a count of five, and then hold your breath for five seconds.
+• Box breathing: Breathe deeply in for a count of five, and then hold your breath for five seconds.
 Breathe out for a count of five, and then hold your breath for five seconds.

 • Alternate nostril breathing: Close one nostril with your thumb.
 Take a breath out of the other nostril, then close that nostril with your ring finger while releasing your thumb from the other and breathing out.
 This exercise may be a form of bilateral stimulation for the brain, causing you to use both sides at once.